emrysr/dillinger/mosquitto_sub.md

 - `-req`
 - `-in`

+# QOS
+### MQTT supports three service levels qualities:

+- `QoS = 0` - means one delivery at most.
+The message is delivered according to the capabilities of the underlying network.
+No response is sent by the receiver and no retry is performed by the sender.
+The receiver gets the message either once or not at all.
+- `QoS = 1` - means one delivery at least.
+This quality of service ensures that the message arrives at the receiver at least once, but there’s a probability of duplicating messages on the receiver’s side.
+If the publisher has not received the acknowledgment of delivery from the message broker, it sends the message again.
+After the duplicated message is received by the broker, the latter sends it again to all subscribers.
+- `QoS  = 2` -  means one delivery exactly.
+This is the highest quality of service.
+It is used when neither loss nor duplication of messages are acceptable.

 # todo
 - authentication
   use a username and password to authenticate
   - password hashes: `$ np` is the command to generate the password hashes
 - authorization
   use a access control list (acl) to restrict authourized users to specific topics
+- `/usr/local/sbin/mosquitto` (v1.5.x) works with `/etc/mosquitto/auth-plugin3.so`
+- `/usr/sbin/mosquitto` (v1.4.x) works with `/etc/mosquitto/auth-plugin2.so`
+-